Shuddhadvaita: Metaphysics

-As is customary in Vaishnavism, bhakti is the means of salvation, though Jnana is also useful.
+As is customary in Vaishnavism, bhakti is the means of salvation, though jnana (knowledge) is also useful.
 Karmas (understood as daily and occasional ritual acts) precede knowledge of the Supreme, and are present even when this knowledge is gained.
 The liberated perform all karmas.
-The highest goal is not Mukti or liberation, but rather eternal service of Krishna and participation along with His activities in His Divine abode of Vrindavana.
+The highest goal is not mukti or liberation, but rather the eternal service of Krishna and participation along with His activities in His divine abode of Vrindavana.
 Vallabha distinguishes the transcendent consciousness of Brahman as Purushottama.
 Vallabha lays a great stress on a life of unqualified love and devotion towards God.
 Devotees are to serve God without any personal motives.

-In all the philosophical traditions, it is common practice to describe how the Supreme Entity Brahman is related to us and our surroundings.
-In Suddhadavaita, otherwise known as Brahmvaad, the One, secondless Ultimate Reality is the only category.
-Every other thing has proceeded from it at the time of creation, is non-different from it during creation and merges into it at the time of dissolution.
+Philosophical traditions commonly describe how the Supreme Entity Brahman is related to humanity and the world.
+In Shuddhadvaita, otherwise known as Brahmavaad, the One, secondless Ultimate Reality is the only category.
+Every other thing has proceeded from it at the time of creation, is non-different from it during creation, and merges into it at the time of dissolution.
 The two other well known categories namely the animate souls and the inanimate objects are respectively its parts and modifications.
 The animate souls are its parts because they retain to some extent the essential qualities thereof namely consciousness and joy.
 The inanimate objects are its modification because the above said qualities are absent therein.

 Moksha (liberation)

+In Shuddhadvaita philosophy, the concept of moksha (liberation) is categorized based on a hierarchy of bliss and the qualification of the soul.
+In Advaita Vedanta, liberation is described as the merging into the impersonal Absolute (Brahmanand).

-Followers of Vallabhacharya maintain that if one wants to obtain moksha and the bliss given by Krishna, the only path to do so is bhakti.
-In the Kali Yuga, it is believed that the forms of bhakti mentioned in the scriptures are nearly impossible to practice, so the followers of Vallabhacharya recommend pushti bhakti – which is the end itself and not means to an end, giving moksha, joy and oneness with Shree Krishna.
-It illustrates oneness with Shree Krishna can be achieved merely by having true belief and love for Shree Krsna and recitation of the Brahmasambandha mantra.
+Shuddhadvaita texts, however, describe this as trivial (tuccha) compared to Bhagavat-prapti (attaining the personal Lord).
+In the Kali Yuga, it is believed that the forms of bhakti mentioned in the scriptures are nearly impossible to practice, so the followers of Vallabhacharya recommend pushti bhakti – which is the end itself and not a means to an end, giving moksha, joy, and oneness with Shree Krishna.
+Pushti bhakti asserts that oneness with Shree Krishna can be achieved merely by having true belief and love for Shree Krsna and recitation of the Brahmasambandha mantra.

 Vallabhacharya established that liberation is only possible due to God's grace.

 Everything is Krishna's Leela

-According to the version of Vaishnava Theology Vallabhacharya espoused; the glorious Krishna in His "Satcitananda" form is the Absolute, Svayam Bhagavan.
-He is permanently playing out His sport (leela) from His seat in the Goloka which is even beyond the divine Vaikuntha, the abode of Vishnu and Satya-loka, the abode of Brahma the Creator, and Kailas, the abode of Shiva.
+According to the version of Vaishnava theology that Vallabhacharya espoused, Krishna in His "Satcitananda" form is the Absolute, Svayam Bhagavan.
+He is believed to be permanently playing out His sport (lila) from His seat in the Goloka, which is even beyond the divine Vaikuntha, the abode of Vishnu, Satya-loka, the abode of Brahma the Creator, and Kailas, the abode of Shiva.
 Creation is His sport.